temach/jplang/README.md

+# Keywords for kanji onyomi readings

-Sources for deciding on ONYOMI keywords are in resources/ directory:
+Sources used to decide the most appropriate ONYOMI keywords are in `resources/` directory:
-- cmudict.dict - English phonetical transcriptions, (http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
+- cmudict.dict contains English phonetical transcriptions (http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
-- english-long-frequency.txt  - English words ordered by frequency of use, taken from subtitles (https://github.com/nachocab/words-by-frequency):
+- english-long-frequency.txt contains English words ordered by frequency of use, taken from subtitles (https://github.com/nachocab/words-by-frequency):

-The derived onyomi keywords are in file:
+The resuling onyomi keywords in plain text format are in file:
 - onyomi-keywords.txt

+The results are also packaged as Anki deck in:
+- resources/onyomi-keywords.apkg

-Guidelines for choosing onyomi keywords:
+### Guidelines for choosing onyomi keywords

 - Try to use english words that are not in 10000 most common words (so normal words would not be mistaken for onyomi keywords)
 - The combination of english letters OW in the onyomi keyword represent "ou" japanese sound.
 For example HOWling = hou
 - The cobination of english letters UCK represent "yaku" japanese sound.
 For example BUCKweed = byaku and RUCKsack = ryaku